aankit/socialDataHelpers/README.md

 ===================

-sd = SocialData('API CALL TYPE', 'RESULTS OF CALL').helper
+sd = SocialDataHelpers('API CALL TYPE', 'RESULTS OF CALL').helper

 Get a list of all screennames for all statuses in search results like this: